microsoft/PartnerResources/_docs/Skilling/Microsoft Security Academy/Security Copilot Q&A.md

 # Security Copilot Q&A

-## Common Questions & Answers❔
-Excited and eager to learn more about Security Copilot but have a lot of questions?
-Find your answers here.

 #### Is my data protected?
 ChatGPT was trained on data from the Internet.
 Security Copilot does not leverage ChatGPT, or any data not owned by the customer and/or by Microsoft.
 In simpler terms, Security Copilot **does not use your data to train AI models.**